How to handle pet emergencies around the holidays

 How can I be prepared for a pet emergency during the holidays?

-If you are traveling to visit family and friends for the holidays, look for veterinarians in the area you are traveling to and find out what their holiday schedule is.
-Again, you will want to have a primary veterinarian located, as well as a backup veterinarian available.
+If you’re traveling to visit family and friends for the holidays, look for veterinarians in the area you are traveling to and find out what their holiday schedule is.
+As is the case at home, it’s prudent to have a primary and backup contact prepared in advance.

 FAQ - How to manage pet emergencies over the holidays